gyohza/c4/README.md

     * Perform all common operations with ease.
 More obscure commands (such as `update-index`) only by looking up reference;
     * Try to follow consistent branching and flow according to each project's definition;
     * Mainly operate with the aid of [GitKraken][gitkraken], but can deal with bash commands just fine;
-    * Also the other day-to-day issues such as conflict resolving, setting up PAT in a remote environment, webhooks, among others.
+    * Also a bunch other day-to-day issues such as conflict resolving, setting up PAT in a remote environment, webhooks, among others.
 - [X] React/Vue/Angular
     * Angular 2+ - good deal of experience (also my go-to frontend framework when starting a random project);
         * Includes Angular Material and Sass.